SwethaMuthuvel/US-based-retail-sale-analysis/README.md

 # US-based-retail-sale-analysis
-Technology use for this project has
+Technology used for this project
 1.unix
 2.MySql
 3.Python